Blog · Review Essay · Last reviewed June 25, 2026

 The Novel

 The result is one of the densest early twenty-first-century attempts to imagine posthuman transition as lived experience rather than distant prophecy.
+Its continuing value is not that every gadget or future pathway comes true.
+Its value is that it treats acceleration as an operating condition: the characters are not merely surprised by the future; they are administered by it.

 The Dot-Com Origin

 That origin is essential.
 Accelerando is not a clean laboratory speculation about abstract superintelligence.
-It grows out of the felt texture of network capitalism: prototypes pressed into production, exponential workloads, reputational markets, fragile systems, caffeine, venture logic, open-source culture, and the sensation that the future is arriving as an operations emergency.
+It grows out of the texture of network capitalism: prototypes pressed into production, exponential workloads, reputational markets, fragile systems, venture logic, open-source culture, and the sensation that the future is arriving as an operations emergency.

 That makes the novel more useful now.
 The AI transition is not arriving as a single philosophical debate.
 It is arriving through product launches, agent permissions, compute contracts, API changes, layoffs, compliance dashboards, model updates, data-center fights, and toolchains bolted together under pressure.
+Stross's point is not merely that technology speeds up.
+It is that institutions begin treating speed itself as a form of legitimacy.

 Manfred and Venture Altruism